JFoederer/robotframeworkMBT/CONTRIBUTING.md

 ## Submitting issues
 Defects and enhancements are tracked in [GitHub Issues](https://github.com/JFoederer/robotframeworkMBT/issues).
-Please make sure the issue is caused by this project in particular before submitting an issue here.
+Before submitting an issue here, please make sure the issue is caused by this project in particular.
 If you are unsure if something is worth submitting, you can first ask on [Slack](http://slack.robotframework.org/).
 Before submitting a new issue, it is always a good idea to check if something similar was already reported.
 If it is, please add your comments to the existing issue instead of creating a new one.
 Communication in issues on GitHub is done in English.

 Take notice that issues do not get resolved by themselves.
 Someone will need to spend time on the topic.
 Be prepared to wait, contribute yourself or arrange budget to hire someone for the job.